Beijing Olympics get political with Taiwan, Uyghur questions | Sports-Games

 That changed Thursday at the Beijing organizing committee's last regularly scheduled daily news conference, three days before the end of the Games.
 The persistent and polite refusal to answer such questions gave way to the usual state of affairs at news conferences with Chinese officials — emphatic, calibrated answers about the country's most sensitive situations.

 Taiwan?
 An indivisible part of China.
 The Uyghur population of the Xinjiang region?
-Not being pushed into forced labor.
+Not being pushed into forced labour.
 China's sovereignty?
 Completely unassailable under international norms.

+"What I want to say is that there is only one China in the world," organizing committee spokeswoman Yan Jiarong said, calling it "a solemn position" for China.
+She referred to other assertions about China's treatment of Uyghurs and living conditions in the northwestern region of Xinjiang as "based on lies."
+President Thomas Bach said IOC officials had talked with the Chinese about the statement, but he used measured words to explain it.

 In the final regularly scheduled briefing before the Games close on Sunday, Yan and IOC spokesman Mark Adams were peppered with questions about Taiwan, Xinjiang, and the safety of Chinese tennis player Peng Shuai.

+She often opened in English but switched to Chinese to make key points, rendered in English by an interpreter.

-“Mark, could I just make some supplementary remarks?”
+"Mark, could I just make some supplementary remarks?"
 Yan said in English.
-Then, shifting to Chinese: “Taiwan is an indivisible part of China and this is a well recognized international principle and well recognized in the international community.
-We are always against the idea of politicizing the Olympic Games.”
-Adams was immediately questioned by a non-Chinese reporter who suggested that Yan, herself, had ''politicized'' the Games by raising China's stance on Taiwan.
+Then, shifting to Chinese: "Taiwan is an indivisible part of China and this is a well recognised international principle and well recognised in the international community.
+We are always against the idea of politicising the Olympic Games."
+Adams was immediately questioned by a non-Chinese reporter who suggested that Yan, herself, had ''politicised'' the Games by raising China's stance on Taiwan.
 Adams dodged the question.

 "There are views on all sorts of things around the world, but our job is to make sure that the Games take place,'' Adams said.